KevinChiHuang/Flex/README.md

 Create an account with MongoDB Atlas.

-Replace my MongoDB Atlas URL in the .env file inside the server folder with your MongoDB Atlas URL.
+create a .env file inside the server folder.

+.enc example:

+SECRET=dogman

+MONGO_URI= replace this with your own URI